mail-in-a-box/mailinabox/README.md

 **LDAP schema for postfix and dovecot**

-See `conf/postfix.schema` for more details on the LDAP schema.
+See `conf/postfix.schema` and `conf/mta-totp.schema` for more details on the LDAP schema.

 **LDAP logs**